ICT2x01-P4-7/ICT2x01-P4-7-ICT2x01-p4-7/README.md

-/* Continue working on the branch */ git commit .. git push git commit ... git push git commit .... git push
+/* Continue working on the branch */ git commit -m 'add new button' git push git commit -m 'styling the button' git push git commit -m 'add logic to the button' git push

 /* Ready for review */